mpalitto/Domotica/README.md

 # Domotica
-Domotica system using Arduino + sONOFF-RF + LWRF mood switches + Linux Server
+Domotica system using nodeMCU + sONOFF + LWRF mood switches + Linux Server

+I did use an ARDUINO YUN and an ARDUINO UNO for RF-Rx and RF-Tx in the 1st version.

+However the YUN is about 70 EURO (vs. nomeMCU about 4 EUROs), SONOFF-RF is more expensive than the regular SONOFF, TX-RF needs to be amplified (more $$).
+Thus in the new version I will use:
+* nodeMCU as RF-Rx
+* NO-Tx: There will no need for ARDUINO + RF-TX + RF Amplifier
+* LWRF mood switches: elegant RF remotes
+* Linux Server + WIFI

+Other CONs:
+* I will be able to receive the SONOFF reported state.
+* I will be able to send commands with the actual wanted state as supposed to taggle the state.

 ## Component list:
 * sONOFF-RF: WiFi + RF rele'